mundanelizard/mydrive/README.md

 ## Goals
-The goal of this project is to test custom synchronisation strategies
+The goal of this project is to test custom synchronisation strategies using grpc. ;)

 ## Disclaimers